heroncenter/heroncenter.github.io/README.md

 # Staging Site for The Heron Center

-This repository holds the source code for The Heron Center staging cite.
+This repository holds the source code for The Heron Center staging site.

 ## About